LL-Pengfei/CS1010-AY1819S1-Personal/docs/15-array.md

 type name[num_of_elems];
 ```

-then any reference to `name` is synonym to `&name[0]` whenever we need the value of the array.
+then any reference to `name` is a synonym to `&name[0]` whenever we need the value of the array.
 In other words, `name` is the pointer to the first element in the array.
 This is known as the "array decay" operation.

 There are several implications of this.